 - finely minced hot pepper instead of red pepper flakes or sriracha

-- No Mayo Potato Salad with Feta and Olives – a great side dish for barbecues.
+- No mayo potato salad with feta and olives - great side dish for barbecues, picnics, and potlucks

 Does this all sound delicious??
 Let me know with a comment and a star rating below!
 And don't forget to share it on Facebook or save it for later on Pinterest.